-Happy Valentines Day from Team Clark’s!
-We love this ‘holiday’ and any reason to get gushy and talk about love stories, most especially, one of our favorites - and surely a top ten, most epic love story of all time - Cleopatra and Marc Antony (swoon).
+Happy National Jasmine Day from Team Clark’s!
+We love this ‘holiday’ and any reason to get gushy and talk about our favorite flower and one of our favorite love stories - Cleopatra and Marc Antony (swoon).

 Known as a commander of ships and hearts, this impressive queen knew a thing or two about ruling her land, her fortunes, her men and her body.
 She was a legendary seductress and yet - we’re myth-busting here - despite what lore (and Hollywood) would have us all believe, Cleopatra did not possess an unearthly physical beauty (cue Elizabeth Taylor).
 It’s been assumed that she was abundantly beautiful because of her historic conquests, however, the truth about her is way more interesting.
 So why the thousands-year hoopla about her face?
 That’s where her story gets good and why we love her even more.

 Her beauty came from a place far more deep and beguiling than classic features or an enviable physique.
 She’s described as having a character that was bewitching and irresistible.
 She was highly intelligent, charming and cunning.
 Educated in mathematics, philosophy, oratory and astronomy and fluent in several languages (possibly as many as a dozen) she rarely needed an interpreter when governing.
 Consequently, she was able to connect with the various (and often barbaric) populations in her kingdom (queendom?).
 She had a brilliant imagination and a keen sense of people.
 She was a marketing guru ahead of her time.
 In full disclosure, she also likely had a hand (a very strong one aparently) in the murder of three of her siblings.
 But we prefer not to dwell overmuch on that unsavory asp-ect.
 Everyone has bad days, right?